-I introduced apple & sweet potato to my baby at her 6th month as individual purees.
+I introduced apple & sweet potato to my baby at her 6th month as separately.
 Once her tummy is adjusted to those purees, I combined both and offered this combination Puree as apple sweet potato puree which makes a wholesome meal.
-Let’s check how to make this easy apple sweet potato puree for babies.
+Let's check how to make this easy apple sweet potato puree for babies.

 - Apple - 1 medium sized